Mandrake Root: Recording

 Deep Purple recorded their first studio album in May 1968.
 Of the eight songs that were included, (an additional one, "Shadows", was cut as a demo but scrapped from the album), only four of them were written by the band itself.
 Additionally, one of these songs, "And the Address", is an instrumental.
 The studio version of "Mandrake Root" is just over six minutes long.
 Many full recordings of the live arrangement exceed the twenty-minute mark.

 "Mandrake Root" was performed and recorded at the same time as their first instrumental, "And the Address", and was originally meant to be an instrumental as well.
 The lyrics weren't added until after rehearsals took place before the album-recording of Shades of Deep Purple in May, 1968, the group having decided that they did not want more than one instrumental track on the album.
-It was recorded on Sunday, 12 May.
+The main track was recorded on 12 May.
 The song features many sound effects, which were picked from the BBC Library.